Pipra Rural Municipality: Education and language

 In terms of languages, 9,118 use Maithili as their mother tongue, 123 use Hindi, 89 Magahi, 24 Rai and 19 using 'other' languages.

 The village has an overall literacy rate of about 47%.
 Males have a higher literacy rate than females (56.24% as compared to 37.41%).

 Economy

-The economy of the village is primarily agrarian with few shops and services located near the village centre.
+The economy of the village is primarily agrarian, with a few shops and services located near the village centre.

-Rastriya Banijya Bank used to maintain a branch in the village that offered lending services to farmers in Pipra and nearby villages.
-This branch was merged with the district head-office of the bank located in Jaleshwor, in 2002, during the Internal Armed Conflict in Nepal.
+Rastriya Banijya Bank, Citizens Bank, Everest Bank, and various microfinance institutions maintain branches in Pipra that offer lending services to farmers and locals in Pipra and nearby villages.

 The local economy of the village has been provided with a major boost by money remitted by migrant workers hailing from the village but now working overseas in the Persian Gulf and Middle East and in South-East Asia.
 According to conservative estimates, nearly a third of the village's population, particularly those between 18–45 years of age, work in Saudi Arabia, Qatar or Malaysia.
 Furthermore, there are reports that young men, below the age of 18, some as young as 14, have also traveled for migrant work on forged documents.